 But, if that defendant successfully completes probation without violating any conditions, the court discharges her from the sentence (from probation).
 At that point, Minnesota law reduces the level of conviction to a gross misdemeanor level.
 Why?
 Because the number of days of jail time that the judge imposed at sentencing was within the gross sentence range; and Minnesota Statutes Section 609.13, subdivision 2.

 What does “imposition” of sentence mean?

 Every criminal statute authorizes a maximum period of incarceration.
 Imagine a criminal statute that provides for a ten-year maximum prison penalty.
 At sentencing the judge could impose and execute the maximum ten year prison term.
 But in real life, we rarely see a maximum sentence executed.

 Now, imagine that the judge instead imposes a five-year prison sentence; and stays execution of all but 90 days jail.
 What does that mean?
-When a judge “imposes” a term of incarceration; that then becomes the maximum that defendant will ever do for that conviction.
+When a judge “imposes” a term of incarceration; that then becomes the maximum that defendant will ever do for that conviction (even if she violates probation).

 Once the judge “imposes” a term of incarceration, she can then execute all or part of it; or can stay execution of all of part of the sentence imposed.

-So, a felony charge can result in a non-felony conviction in three ways:
+Three ways felony charge can result in a non-felony conviction

 - Charge reduced to a non-felony charge before sentencing.
 Here, there was never felony “conviction,” even though a felony “charge” at one point.

 - Sentenced as a non-felony, after guilty plea to a felony charge (for example, 364 days imposed).
 Here also, the level of conviction is non-felony (gross misdemeanor or misdemeanor) from the moment of sentencing.

 - Stay of Imposition of Felony Sentence.
-In this case, there was a felony conviction until discharge from probation without violating a condition.
-After discharge, Minnesota law reduces the level of conviction.
-So, the person has a felony conviction record for a while; and then not any more (for limited purposes).
+In this case, there was a conviction on a felony charge until discharge from probation without violating a condition.
+After discharge, Minnesota law reduces the level of conviction (for limited purposes).

 Examples of Minnesota Gross Misdemeanors